 electronic device chargers

-digital camera/ extra memory cards
+digital camera/extra memory cards

-small first aid kit
+small umbrella/small first aid kit

-small back pack for items/ electronics
+small back pack or zippered shoulder bag for excursions

 General Women Essentials: